Louis Khoury

-Louis James Khoury (born 8 October 2000) is an Australian professional soccer player who plays as a midfielder for Australian club St George City.
+Louis James Khoury (born 8 October 2000) is an Australian professional soccer player who plays as a midfielder for Australian club St George City FC.

 Career

 Khoury joined Manchester City in 2011, at the age of 11 years old, signing a six-year youth deal with the club.
 At 16 he moved to Blackburn Rovers on a two-year contract.
 He then played for Curzon Ashton in the 2018–19 National League North.

 Ahead of the 2020 season, Khoury moved to Central Coast Mariners, and played for their Academy team in the NPL NSW 2.
 In 2022, he joined Mt Druitt Town Rangers in the 2022 NPL NSW.
 Khoury played for Sutherland Sharks in the 2023 NPL NSW.

 On 25 July 2023, Khoury signed for Lebanese Premier League side Nejmeh.
-He moved back to Australia for St George City ahead of the 2024 NPL NSW.
+He moved back to Australia for St George City FC ahead of the 2024 NPL NSW.

 Personal life

 Born in Australia, Khoury is of Lebanese descent.